experimental-software/workshop-materials-template/README.md

 - [ ] [Update dummy home page text](content/_index.md)
 - [ ] [Update dummy subject](content/subject-one)
 - [ ] [Add legal text to imprint](content/imprint.html)
-- [ ] Replace all occurences of the placeholder "..."
+- [ ] Replace all occurences of the placeholder "TBD"
 - [ ] Create [publish script](#publish-script) or [GitHub Action](#github-action)
 - [ ] What should be in the `.gitignore`? `/public` ?